Overview

 About This Fishery

-Coyote Lake (also known as Coyote Reservoir) sits inside the 4,595-acre Coyote-Bear County Park near Morgan Hill.
+Coyote Lake (also known as Coyote Reservoir and Harvey Bear) sits inside the 4,595-acre Coyote-Bear County Park near Morgan Hill.
 It's a full-featured destination — three-lane concrete boat ramp, two docks, camping, and plenty of room to escape the crowds.
-Fishing within the park is catch-and-release only.
+Fishing within the park is catch-and-release only due to mercury contamination.

-The lake holds largemouth and smallmouth bass, black crappie, channel catfish, bluegill, and carp.
+The lake holds largemouth bass, black crappie, channel catfish, bluegill, and carp.
 Catfish are the after-dark highlight — some truly large fish come out of Coyote at night.
+The park closes to visitors at sunset, but if you're camping I couldn't find any regulations against night fishing.
 Bass anglers do well near the dam wall and along rocky points.

 Boating is restricted seasonally: the lake closes to all watercraft from mid-October through mid-April.
 Plan your spring through fall trips if you need the ramp.
 Shore anglers can find good water from the banks year-round.